 Of course, to ensure that this is the case you have to choose well which restaurant to eat at.
 I recommend 2 specific places that you can add to the best places to eat in Rome:

-Bernini: With a good relation between quality and price, it stands out mainly for its ravioli, lasagna and pizzas.
+- Bernini: With a good quality/price ratio, it stands out mainly for its ravioli, lasagna and pizzas.
 The waiters provide first class service, so they will make you feel at ease and you will be right in the square.

 I can't think of a better way to end your tour of Rome's Piazza Navona than by visiting a souvenir store.
 Although there are several, among the favorites is L'Artigianato, which has very affordable prices.
-There you will also find a wide variety of gifts that you will want to take home with you.
+There you will also get a lot of variety in gifts that you will want to take home.

 For example, there are some handmade wooden pieces and other very captivating representative ceramic figures.
 Everything you will find is related to Italy and Rome, and many of these details are totally original.
-While others are good quality copies that you might still want to have.
+While others are good quality copies that you may still want to own.

 It is worth it to immortalize your visit and take with you something that will last in time.
 If you want a special detail, do not hesitate to look for it in this store.